S-F-III/Dude-Wheres-My-Cache/README.md

 ### Bug Fixes and Features
 Feel free to open issues or submit pull requests to contribute to this project.
 Whether it's fixing bugs, improving performance, or adding new features, your contributions are welcome!

+## Known Issues
+- Account creation date currently does not work as intended, it only saves the users sign up date.
+Whenever the user logs in, it cannot pull the creation date anymore.
+- The export data button does nothing right now, it is functionless
+- Can still press backspace to go into the previous page after changing any of the user information.

 ### Steps for Contributing
 1. Fork the repository.
 2. Create a new branch for your changes (git checkout -b feature-name).